Understanding Control Mode Priorities

 Response: To prevent tripping the circuit breaker,

-At 7 PM, you leave home unexpectedly and activate Away Mode for an
+in away mode.
+At 7 PM, you leave home unexpectedly and activate Away

-the predefined schedule and turns Off the living room light until
+Mode overrides the predefined schedule and turns Off the living room